ThomasDeMunck12/TRL_RHNetworks/README.md

 # TRL_RHNetworks
-This repository contains all the code supporting numerical experiments in "Transfer Reinforcement Learning to Balance Supply and Demand in Ride-Hailing Networks".
+This repository contains all the code supporting numerical experiments in "Transfer Reinforcement Learning for Pricing and Repositioning in Ride-Hailing Networks".

 Raw data can be accessed from: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page.
 See 'February, March 2019 - High Volume For-Hire Vehicle Trip Records".